Capinópolis: Distances

+Climate

+Capinópolis features a tropical savanna climate (Köppen: Aw) with distinct wet and dry seasons.
+The city experiences a wet season from October to April and a dry season from May to September.

 Economic activities

 The most important economic activities are cattle raising, commerce, and agriculture.
 The GDP in 2005 was R$193,698,000.
 Capinópolis is in the top tier of municipalities in the state with regard to economic and social development.
 It is in a region of good soils, adequate rainfall, and abundance of surface water.
 As of 2007 there were 02 banking agencies in the town.
 There was a small retail commerce serving the surrounding area of cattle and agricultural lands.
 In the rural area there were 288 establishments employing about 1,100 workers.
 144 of the farms had tractors.
 There were 1,580 automobiles in all of the municipality.
 There were 29,000 head of cattle in 2006.
 The crops with a planted area of more than 100 hectares were cotton, sugarcane (6,050 ha.), soybeans (20,500 ha.), sorghum (6,000 ha.) and corn (4,500 ha.).

 Health and education

 In the health sector there were 07 clinics and one hospital with 30 beds.
 In the educational sector there were 06 primary schools and 01 middle school.